 St. Petersburg Wedding Picture Locales

-Out of tradition, Russian brides and grooms in St. Petersburg typically pay a visit to three to five of the following places after they are united in matrimony:
+Out of tradition, Russian brides and grooms in St. Petersburg typically pay a visit to three to five of the following historically significant and/or notably scenic places after they are united in matrimony:

 - The eternal flame of the heroes of World War II and the Bronze Horseman statue and monument to Peter the Great dominating Senate Square.